Jitendarkumara/TestingPurposecode/README.md

+Subject: Leave Request for Durga Puja

 Dear All,

-I want to celebrate durga puja with my family I want to take Leave 22nd Sep to 3rd oct due to durga puja and some personal work .
+I would like to celebrate Durga Puja with my family and also attend to some personal work.
+Therefore, I would like to take leave from 22nd September to 3rd October.

+I have many pending tasks at home, which I plan to complete during this leave.
+To ensure that our official work is not affected, I am willing to work on Saturdays if required.

-Thanks and Regards
+Thanks and Regards,
-Jitendar
+Jitender
 8789226053